DeanLeong/ajax-http-intro/README.md

 Be aware of API services such as [RapidAPI](https://rapidapi.com/) that have you enter a your credit card to access.

-### Example APIs: Note many of these are advanced API's not recommended for beginners.
+### Example APIs: Note some of the API's are more advanced and not recommended for your first project.

 #### Music